 Pros & Cons of Caffeine-Free Tea

-One of the things we love about palo azul (other than its beautiful fluorescence) is that it's caffeine-free, so we get to enjoy the same health benefits of green tea throughout the entire day!
-Caffeine can actually be healthy when consumed in moderation.
+One of the things we love about palo azul (other than its beautiful fluorescence) is that it's caffeine-free, so we get to enjoy the same benefits of green tea throughout the entire day!
+Caffeine can actually be beneficial when consumed in moderation.
 But just like everything in life, when consumed in excess, studies show that it may have some serious negative side effects including insomnia, high blood pressure, anxiety and digestive issues.

 Coffee has been antagonized by several companies who claim to have created replacement beverages with less caffeine which are supposed to be “better for you” because they don’t cause the jitters, anxiety and crash that comes with a good ol’ cup of joe.
 But is caffeine really that bad for you?
 Let’s find out.